The Measure menu is a great tool for gathering data quickly without saving anything to the map.

 Want to know how the elevation will change as you travel along a potential route?
 Curious to learn the overall elevation gain and loss?
 Profile allows you to display this information quickly.
 Draw a line or polygon and then double click to end and display the profile dialog.

 The profile dialog displays the change in elevation over the distance of the line or the perimeter of the polygon drawn.
 Elevation is on the y-axis and distance is on the x-axis.
-The minimum and maximum elevation of the line or polygon perimeter are displayed along with the overall elevation gain (in green) and loss (in red).
-The sampling interval and vertical exaggeration of the profile are also identified.
+The top row of information above the graph shows the totals for the measured line, including distance, minimum and maximum elevation (web only), and overall elevation gain (in green) and loss (in red) of the measured line.
+The sampling interval and vertical exaggeration of the profile are also identified on the web.

-Mousing over the graph displays the elevation and distance of the cursor’s position on the graph in the upper left hand corner of the dialog.
+Mousing or dragging your finger over the graph displays a second row of information that shows data for the cursor position on the graph/line, including elevation and distance, linear grade, and the elevation change (in both gain and loss) up to the cursor position.
 The position of the cursor is also represented on the map viewer by a dot moving along the line, showing exactly where you are on the map.

-Clicking Expand in the profile dialogwill open the expanded elevation profile.
+On the web, clicking Expand in the profile dialog will open the expanded elevation profile.
 This displays terrain statistics for the line or perimeter of the polygon below the elevation profile which is no longer interactive.

 Regarding the slope angle at each pooint on the line, please note that this is not the slope of the line itself.
 It is the slope angle of the terrain at the geographic point where the line crosses that point.

-If you have a pro, desktop or team account, you can export this information by different file types:
+If you have a pro, desktop or team account, you can export this information by different file types on the web:

 Clicking Collapse allows you to return to the profile display only.